cesarderio/reading-notes/201-reading-notes/class-02.md

 ### HTML Text Fundamentals.
 HTML Advanced Text Formatting:

-1.Why is it important to use semantic elements in our HTML?
+1. Why is it important to use semantic elements in our HTML?

 * It shows the structure of the webpage and it makes it more efficient to parse information in the right structure for each page.

-2.How many levels of headings are there in HTML?
+2. How many levels of headings are there in HTML?

 * There are 6 "levels of headings", *<h1>* to *<h6>*.

-3.What are some uses for the **sup** and **sub** elements?
+3. What are some uses for the **sup** and **sub** elements?

 * Showing the correct output for chemical formulae, mathematical equations and dates.

-4.When using the *<abbr>* element, what attribute must be added to provide the full expansion of the term?
+4. When using the *abbr* element, what attribute must be added to provide the full expansion of the term?

 * The *title* attribute.